 HEP C Treatment and Clinical Services

 Gay | MSM (men who have sex with men) Supportive & Clinical Services

 Stigma and prejudice around issues of sexual orientation still exists within the community and often prevents individuals from disclosing their sexual orientation.
-The Gay Men’s Sexual Health program seeks to improve the overall health and well-being of both HIV positive and HIV negative gays and MSMs.
+The Gay Men’s Sexual Health program seeks to improve the overall health and well-being of those living with HIV or those at risk of HIV.
 Supportive counselling, peer group support, referrals and access to primary care, HIV/HCV/STI testing and other health care services is facilitated.
 Access to the Gay/MSM services and health Clinic is facilitated through the Gay/MSM Education and Sexual Health Coordinator.

 Services for People Who Use Injection Drugs

 Outreach services are provided based on needs of targeted populations.
 Individuals struggling with addiction and/or mental health can often be found on the streets.
-Trained community partners, peers, volunteers and students, perform street outreach and provide education on the harms caused by drug use, overdose prevention; and distributes harm reduction kits/materials.
-The Gay/MSM Education and Sexual Health Coordinator provides outreach to the known gay bar, and during Pride events.
-Staff and peers who provide service to sex workers meet to facilitate transfer of knowledge and support.
+Trained community partners, community workers, peers, volunteers and students, perform street outreach and provide education on reducing potential harm during drug use, overdose prevention through Naloxone training and distribution; along with distributing harm reduction kits/materials.
+The Sexual Health Coordinator provides outreach to the known gay bar, education and Pride events.

 Supportive Practical Assistance

 Education and Prevention Services